CommonAccord/Site-Org/Doc/02/Sec/Sec_Purpose_DAO.01.md

 1.Ti=Common, Not-for-Profit Purpose

-1.sec=The parties agree that they have joined by common consent for the common, nonprofit purpose of {SpecificPurpose}, in the form of a Delaware unincorporated nonprofit association under the Delaware Unincorporated Nonprofit Association Act (<a href="http://delcode.delaware.gov/title6/c019/index.shtml">Title 16, Subtitle II, Chapter 19, Section 1901 </a>).
+1.sec=The parties agree that they have joined by common consent for the common, nonprofit purpose of {SpecificPurpose}.

 2.Ti=Legal Form

-2.sec=The {Organization} is a {DAO}, organized under {LegalRegime}.
+2.sec=The {Organization}is organized in the form of a Delaware unincorporated nonprofit association under the Delaware Unincorporated Nonprofit Association Act (<a href="http://delcode.delaware.gov/title6/c019/index.shtml">Title 16, Subtitle II, Chapter 19, Section 1901 </a>).

 3.Ti=Registered Agent